Please enter search term here.

 Installing tires with a different overall diameter than that of your vehicle's Original Equipment tires may affect the accuracy of your vehicle’s speedometer and odometer.

 If you followed the recommendations of our sales team or web site regarding tire sizing for your vehicle, this section is not applicable to your vehicle, as these recommendations are designed to maintain an overall diameter that is similar to your Original Equipment tires.
 If you purchased taller tires for your light truck or sport utility vehicle, you should verify your speedometer accuracy to avoid unnecessary meetings with the local constable.

-The chart (shown right) is provided to help determine speedometer accuracy.
+The chart (shown left) is provided to help determine speedometer accuracy.
 If you're driving on a highway that has a mile marker every mile, it will allow you to determine your vehicle's exact rate of speed.